flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 use the info in the [migration guide](#migration-guide).

 ## Context
-Android is enforcing [edge-to-edge mode][2] by default for all apps targeting Android 15 and above; see the [Android release notes][3] for more details on this change.
-As a result, all Flutter apps running on Android that target Android 15 and above will be opted into edge-to-edge mode by default, impacting devices running on Android SDK 15+/API 35+ just like any other Android app.
+By default, Android enforces [edge-to-edge mode][2] for all apps targeting Android 15 and later.
+For more details, check out the [Android release notes][3].
+This impacts devices running on Android SDK 15+ or API 35+.

 At the time of publishing this guide, Flutter apps target Android 14 by default and will not be opted into edge-to-edge mode automatically, but